-Simple PBR Layering
+Simple PBR Layering (Closed Alpha)

 Streamlined PBR material workflow for Blender.
 Import, process and layer multi channel materials with comprehensive masking, UV and adjustment settings and decaling!